nodejs/node/doc/api/tls.markdown

     acceptable cipher.
 Unfortunately, `AES256-SHA` is a CBC cipher and therefore susceptible to BEAST attacks.
 Do *not* use it.

+  - `handshakeTimeout`: Abort the connection if the SSL/TLS handshake does not finish in this many milliseconds.
+The default is 120 seconds.

+    A `'clientError'` is emitted on the `tls.Server` object whenever a handshake times out.

   - `honorCipherOrder` : When choosing a cipher, use the server's preferences instead of the client preferences.